WEBOTEE · DATA METHODOLOGY

 Status: available on request, not enabled by default.
 Implementation is scoped per engagement — we build only the signal types your team will actually action.
 Enrolment requires your authorised Brand Registry admin to grant Webotee developer-app access; Webotee never receives credentials for accounts we haven't been explicitly invited into.

-What it does not do: SP-API does not replace the scraper layer — it supplements it for specific high-value events (buybox-change, new-offer, listing- suppression).
-Most of what you see in the app remains scraper- derived.
+What it does not do: SP-API does not replace the collection layer — it supplements it for specific high-value events (buybox-change, new-offer, listing- suppression).
+Most of what you see in the app remains collection- derived.

 EXPLICITLY NOT COVERED